Fabrice Leroux

 Artistic presence in the Boulogne-sur-Mer hospital

-3 February to 27 March.
+3 February - 27 March.

 With the support of the Ars and the Drac Hauts de France.

-Collection of looks at the Culture/Health programme.
+Collection regards portés at the Culture/Health programme.

-A look at Fabrice Leroux, artist in residence mission at the Centre Hospitalier de Boulogne.
+Fabrice Leroux, artist in residence mission at the Centre Hospitalier de Boulogne.
 Directed by Marine Place.

-The aim of this immersion :
+The purpose of this immersion:

 Through playful and joyful experiences, learn about time.

-Freeing words, putting them into artistic form.
+Freeing words, putting them into artistic form. "

 Equipped with a whole range of tools, from sound recording,